 Meet the PAC

-Damon Bonetti (Co-founding Artistic Director) is a Philadelphia actor, director, teacher and musician.
+Damon Bonetti (Co-founding Artistic Director) (he/him) is a Philadelphia actor, director, teacher and musician.
 As an actor for the PAC, he played Duke Ferdinand in The Duchess of Malfi, Gustav in Creditors, Parolles in All’s Well That Ends Well and split roles with Co-Founder Dan Hodge as The Villain and The Fool in Maria Marten.
 He has directed for the PAC The White Devil by John Webster, He Who Gets Slapped by Leonid Andreyev in a partnership with the Philadelphia School of Circus Arts, Blood Wedding by Federico Garcia Lorca in a co-production with the Mandell Professionals in Residence Project at Drexel University, The Sea Plays by Eugene O’Neill aboard the Tall Ship Gazela for the 2013 FringeArts Festival, Changes of Heart by Pierre de Marivaux, adapted a two-man version of A Christmas Carol, and has appeared in or directed many PAC readings.
 Damon earned a BA in Theatre cum laude from DeSales University and an MFA in Acting from Florida State University / Asolo Conservatory.
 Since returning to Philly he has worked at many of the area theaters and has performed in nine of Shakespeare’s plays including The Duke in Measure for Measure, Mercutio in Romeo & Juliet, Petruchio in The Taming of the Shrew, Benedick in Much Ado About Nothing, the title role in Pericles and directed The Taming of the Shrew for Commonwealth Classic Theatre Company.
 Damon received a 2009 Barrymore Nomination for Outstanding Supporting Actor in a Play for David in Orange Flower Water for Luna Theatre Company, a 2014 Barrymore Nomination for Outstanding Direction of a Play for True Story at Passage Theater and a 2015 Barrymore Nomination for Outstanding Ensemble in Play for The Hound of the Baskervilles at the Lantern Theater.
 This season, in addition to PAC projects, he will be directing Hamlet for Rutgers University – Camden, acting in The Hound of The Baskervilles at Delaware Theater Company and Theater Horizon and The Best Man at the Walnut Street Theater.
 Damon’s on-camera work includes films, commercials and industrials; he is a professor at Rutgers University –Camden and Drexel University and is the lead guitarist for Jawbone Junction.

-Dan Hodge (Co-founding Artistic Director) is a Philadelphia-based actor and director with a strong foundation in the classics, who has worked with many classical theatres across the country as an actor, director, and text/vocal coach.
+Dan Hodge (Co-founding Artistic Director) (he/him) is a Philadelphia-based actor and director with a strong foundation in the classics, who has worked with many classical theatres across the country as an actor, director, and text/vocal coach.
 As a director for the PAC: Duchess of Malfi, Timon of Athens, Mary Stuart, and The Rape of Lucrece, his one-man adaptation of Shakespeare's epic poem.
 As an actor: Changes of Heart, Creditors, Fair Maid of the West.
 Dan holds an MFA in Acting from The Old Globe in San DIego, and his BFA in Acting from the University of Evansville.
 Barrymore awards: Outstanding Supporting Actor in a Play (Fair Maid of the West, 2015); Outstanding Leading Actor in a Play (Around the World in 80 Days, 2011); Best Ensemble in a Play (Glengarry Glen Ross, 2007).
 James Whitmore Award for Excellence: Peterborough Players, 2002.
 Craig Noel Award for Professional Promise: Old Globe Theatre, 2005.

-Natajia Sconiers (Artistic Associate) is an Actress, Wardrobe Supervisor/Costume Designer and is from Cherry Hill New Jersey.
+Natajia Sconiers (Artistic Associate) (she/her) is an Actress, Wardrobe Supervisor/Costume Designer and is from Cherry Hill New Jersey.
 Graduating with a BA in Theatre magna cum laude from Rutgers University, Natajia is currently an Arden Professional Apprentice of Class 26 and has previously worked administratively with The McCarter Theatre.
 She has performed as an acting apprentice with Delaware Shakespeare and has performed in past New Jersey and Philly Fringe Festivals.
 Natajia has worked in costumes and wardrobe at multiple theatres in Philadelphia and New jersey including: Ignoble Artist, The New Freedom Theatre, The Rutgers University Theatre Department, and The Philadelphia Opera House.
 She is very excited to join the PAC Team!

-Charlotte Northeast (Artistic Associate) is a native of Victoria, BC Canada and a graduate of Circle in the Square Theatre School.
+Charlotte Northeast (Artistic Associate) (she/her) is a native of Victoria, BC Canada and a graduate of Circle in the Square Theatre School.
 As an actor with the PAC, she has had the pleasure of appearing as the title roles in The Duchess of Malfi and Mary Stuart, as well as Changes of Heart and Timon of Athens.
 As a director with the PAC: Creditors, Fair Maid of the West and Maria Marten, Or, The Murder in the Red Barn.
 In Philly, she has worked with: Act II Playhouse, CCTC, Theatre Exile, New City Stage, Passage Theatre, Luna Theatre, Swim Pony, Gas & Electric Arts, InterAct, Lantern Theatre, Azuka Theatre, Orbiter 3 and Walnut Street Theatre.
 Proud recipient of two Barrymore Awards for Outstanding Supporting Actress: Skin in Flames (InterAct, 2007) and Emma (Lantern, 2014).
 She is lucky to be married to the handsome and talented Damon and they live in Collingswood with their son Julian and a bevy of pugs.
 For further info, please visit: www.charlottenortheast.com.

-Cynthia Janzen (General Manager) is a freelance Actor, Arts Administrator, Technician, and Casting Director.
+Cynthia Janzen (General Manager) (she/her) is a freelance Actor, Arts Administrator, Technician, and Casting Director.
 As an actor she has performed on stage in Canada and the US, and is a voice over artist and historical interpreter.
 As a historical interpreter she has played the esteemed National Archives and Portrait Gallery, as well as other noted venues such as Federal Hall.
 Over the years, she has entertained the staff at the White House as well as numerous library and historical society audiences throughout the country.
 She has held full time administrative positions for American Historical Theater and The Bearded Ladies Cabaret.
 As a Casting Director she has cast numerous episodes of Philadelphia the Great Experiment, Urban Trinity and Sisters in Freedom for History Making Productions.
 Cynthia has also been a technician and costumer, specializing in lighting and historical reproductions, respectively.
 She is delighted to be lending her diverse skill set to the wonderfully talented Philadelphia Artists' Collective.